HypeCheck

 Hormone

-Animal gland extract with no clinical evidence supporting its use as an oral supplement.
+Animal-derived gland extract with no modern clinical trials supporting its use as a supplement.

 Agarikon